Mahendra of Nepal: Contribution to health

 The death of the first wife of King Mahendra due to birth complications led to the building of the kingdom's first maternity hospital, Paropakar Shree Panch Indra Rajya Lakshmi Maternity Hospital later renamed as Paropakar Maternity and Women's Hospital, commonly known as the Prasuti Griha, on the grounds of Charburja Durbar on 17 August 1959.
 Kanti Children's Hospital was established as a general hospital in 1963 with the economic aid from USSR and was later specialized mainly for children in 1968.
-In 1964, Royal Drugs laboratory was established to perform scientific research and analysis of drugs as well as development of new drugs.
+In 1964 the Royal Drugs laboratory was established to perform scientific research and analysis of drugs as well as development of new drugs.
 Also, Nepal Ausadhi Limited was established in 1972 with technical collaboration with United Kingdom.
 In the same year, Institute of Medicine (IOM) was established under Tribhuvan University with the purpose of producing and training all categories of medical manpower required for the nation which immediately initiated courses for Auxiliary Nurse Midwives and Community Medical Assistants.
 The first ayurvedic school, Rajakiya Ayurvedic Bidyalaya was also established in this year.

 Malaria Eradication Project in the Terai region was launched for the first time in 1958 with the help of USAID.
 After its success, several other projects to control and prevent smallpox, tuberculosis and leprosy were initiated in successive years.
 Programs to prevent nutritional disorders, and family planning, maternal and child health issues were also launched in successive years.

 Various health centers were established between 1955 and 1958 such as in Dailekh (1955), Ramnagar Bhutaha, Sunsari (1956) and Chainpur, Sankhuwasabha (1957).
 Biratnagar Hospital, Dang Hospital and Baglung Hospital were also opened between 1955 and 1958.
 In 1958, government announced to build one health center in each 105 electoral constituency and announced to establish zonal hospitals in all 14 zones in 1961.
-Within this policy the numbers reached 32 for hospitals and 104 for health centers in the public sector In the year 1963.
+Within this policy the numbers reached 32 for hospitals and 104 for health centers in the public sector in the year 1963.

 Similarly in this period, hospitals funded by various NGO missions were established such as Scheer Memorial Hospital in Banepa (1957), Pokhara Shining Hospital in Kaski (1957), Amp Pipal Hospital in Gorkha (1957), Okhaldhunga Hospital in Okhaldhunga (1963), Bulingtar Hospital in Nawalparasi (1962) and United Mission Hospital in Palpa (1954), Anandban Leprosy Hospital in Patan (1963), Green Pasteur Hospital in Kaski (1957) and Dadeldhura Leprosy Hospital in Dadeldhura.